In Toggl, there are three basic user access levels:

 - All users are able to view every single time entry tracked under public projects

 - Admins can make a project public by ticking the "Public" box in the project creation window

 - Members can only see their own tracked time

-- Project managers and workspace admins can view and edit all time tracked under private projects
+- Project managers can view all time tracked under private projects

 An existing project can be switched between Public/Private from the project edit page.